Community Property With Right of Survivorship vs. Joint Tenancy

 Now let’s take a look at the piece that both joint tenancy and this type of community property have in common: right of survivorship.

 Right of survivorship in real estate pretty much does what it sounds like — it confers the surviving partner, in the event of the other party’s death, the right to continue to live in the house.
-Again, this can ease the burden for a surviving spouse in an incredibly difficult emotional time, when there are already other significant financial planning steps to take.
+Again, this can ease the burden for a surviving spouse during an incredibly difficult emotional time, when there are already other significant financial planning steps to take.
 However, it also means that couples under this ownership structure are unable to give the home to an heir, or anyone else, in their will.
 The property will instead automatically be under the ownership of the surviving spouse.

 Recommended: How Home Ownership Can Help Build Generational Wealth